-- Applied Strategy core course - Internship/Project as monitored by MBA Career Services - Second-year Field Study Management Project, as monitored by Gordon Neumiller - Participation in the CIE Business Plan Competition at the Investment Round (proposal must be submitted to business plan competition in the spring and accepted to the Investment Round) - Participation in Entrepreneurial Law Clinic for a minimum of 2 quarters
+- Applied Strategy core course - Internship/Project as monitored by MBA Career Services - Second-year Field Study Management Project, as monitored by MBA Strategic Consulting staff - Participation in the CIE Business Plan Competition at the Investment Round (proposal must be submitted to business plan competition in the spring and accepted to the Investment Round) - Participation in Entrepreneurial Law Clinic for a minimum of 2 quarters - Completion of a UW endowment fund internship - Participation as a 2nd-year Senior Analyst or Portfolio Manager with the Foster Student Investment Fund - Select MBA elective classes (specific classes which satisfy this requirement will be identified on the elective schedule)

-- Select MBA elective classes (specific classes which satisfy this requirement will be identified on the elective schedule) - Independent Study Projects with company clients (must be pre-approved by the MBA Program Office) - Other activities can be used to satisfy a Practical Experience activity with approval of the MBA Program Office.
+- Application-Based Independent Study Projects with company clients (must be pre-approved by the MBA Program Office) - Other activities can be used to satisfy a Practical Experience activity with approval of the MBA Program Office.
 For an activity to satisfy a practical experience requirement, it must contain the following elements: 1) has significant interaction with an established or developing business; 2) provides either research, a service or a deliverable for the company; and 3) has a formal written or oral report presented to the company at the completion of the project; and 4) includes a mechanism for critical, constructive feedback regarding your performance with one or more clients in the organization.